Stuycs-K/finalprojectapcs-4-fenton-seth-shah-jai/PROTOTYPE.md

 6/1/2025
 All major domestic economic levers testing, and easy player interfacing and reading via terminal, minimum viable product complete - Seth and Jai

+6/4/2025
+Important trade indicators added to nation class (including net exports being added to GDP calculations where before it was just stuck at its initial value) and top ten trade partner list of nations successfully implemented as instance variable- Seth

+Top ten trade partner economic growth successfully stored and applied - Jai

+6/6/2025
+Global events properly apply to trade partners and balence of trade changes with trade partner growth - Jai

+GPT API integration to successfully look up trade partners and their respective statistics so it doesn't have to have numbers hardcoded in - Seth

+6/10/2025
+All prior features tested - Seth and Jai